-Argentina has an immense territory but hydric resources are unbalanced: La Plata Basin covers 30% of the national territory and is estimated to have 85% of the total available superficial water of the country World Bank, 2000).The ecological functions of the system are highly relevant not only for the national and regional economic development but also for the environmental stability.
-For addressing the ecological relevance of the Parana Delta -Rio de la Plata system it is necessary to understand the dynamics that take place on it, related to the conditions of being a delta, a wetland and an estuary.
+Argentina has an immense territory but hydric resources are unbalanced: La Plata basin covers 30% of the national territory and is estimated to have 85% of the total available superficial water of the country (World Bank, 2000).
+The ecological functions of the system are highly relevant not only for the national and regional economic development but also for the environmental stability.
+For addressing the ecological relevance of the PD-RP system it is necessary to understand the dynamics that take place on it, related to the conditions of being a delta, a wetland and an estuary.

-The system as a delta: according to (Wright 1978), deltas are coastal accumulations shaped by interacting fluvial and marine forces.
+The system as a delta: according to Wright (1985), deltas are coastal accumulations shaped by interacting fluvial and marine forces.
 Their morphological characteristics and their development are a consequence of a conflict relation between coastal and fluvial processes.
-The main question is about the regime of the river that transports sediments, the coastal processes that take place in the river mouth and climate factors (Morgan 1970).
-The formation of deltas is related to the capacity of the rivers to deposit sediments faster than they can be removed by the receptor's quiet waters regimes (Kandus and Malvares 2002).
+The main question is about the regime of the river that transports sediments, the coastal processes that take place in the river mouth and climate factors (Morgan, 1970).
+The formation of deltas is related to the capacity of the rivers to deposit sediments faster than they can be removed by the receptor's quiet waters regimes (Kandus and Malvárez, 2002).

-The system as a wetland: wetlands are permanently flooded systems or soils that are saturated with water during long periods (Mitsch and Gosselink 2007).
-The water usually comes from different sources such as sea, rivers, rains or groundwater, and the hydrological regime is diverse (Kandus and Malvares 2002).
+The system as a wetland: wetlands are permanently flooded systems or soils that are saturated with water during long periods (Mitch and Grosselink, 1993).
+The water usually comes from different sources such as sea, rivers, rains or groundwater, and the hydrological regime is diverse (Kandus and Malvárez, 2002).

-The Parana Delta is an important key for flood control: 0.4 hectares of wetland can store 6000 m3 of floodwater without needing engineer structures (Davis 1993).
-It is also vital for groundwater replenishment, because under La Plata Basin there are important underground reserves of fresh water for agricultural, industrial and domestic uses, such as the Puelches, Pampeano, Parana, or the Guarani aquifer which spreads over 1.2 million km2 through Brazil, Uruguay, Paraguay and Argentina storing approximately 45000 km3 of water.
-According to Ramsar Convention on Wetlands (Davis 1993) although freshwater ecosystems cover 1% of the earth's surface, they are home for 40% of the world's species and are responsible of 52% of the total amount of services provided by all the ecosystems of the world (Costanza et al. 1997).
+The system as an estuary: an estuary is coastal water partially confined that presents a free connection with open sea, being the sea water diluted by fresh water.
+Parker and Marcolini (1992) consider that it is possible to restrict the term estuary to the study of the dynamics between both types of water.
+Estuary's dynamics are related to the effects of the tide according to the magnitude of the swell and the river.
+The PD is an important key for flood control: 0.4 hectares of wetland can store 6000 m3 of floodwater without needing engineer structures (Davis, 1993).
+It is also vital for groundwater replenishment, because under La Plata basin there are important underground reserves of fresh water for agricultural, industrial and domestic uses, such as the Puelches, Pampeano, Parana, or the Guarani aquifer which spreads over 1.2 million km2 through Brazil, Uruguay, Paraguay and Argentina storing approximately 45000 km3 of water.
+According to Ramsar Convention on Wetlands (Davis, 1993), although freshwater ecosystems cover 1% of the earth's surface, they are home for 40% of the world's species and are responsible of 52% of the total amount of services provided by all the ecosystems of the world (Constanza et al., 1997).
 The biodiversity held in wetlands helps retaining nutrients and sediments, purifying water by removing nitrogen, phosphorous and other chemicals and retaining carbon dioxide.
 They also contribute with shoreline stabilization protecting the land from storms surges, winds, waves and other climatic events.
-The Parana Delta protects lands from the strong South-Eastern winds during the SO called "Sudestadas", which usually have severe consequences causing floods due to the increase of the Rio de la Plata water level.
-At the present, Parana Delta is focus for national and international conservation actions: there are several protected areas, a National Park and a Biosphere Reserve of 886 km2 located in San Fernando, declared under UNESCO's Man and Biosphere program.
+The PD is protects lands from the strong South-Eastern winds during the so called "Sudestadas", which usually have severe consequences causing floods due to the increase of the Rio de la Plata water level.
+At the present, PD is focus for national and international conservation actions: there are several protected areas, a National Park and a Biosphere Reserve of 886 km2 located in San Fernando, declared under UNESCO's Man and Biosphere program.